 Quality of Education

-Computing subject leaders in England have a statutory duty to provide a computing education to pupils from the age of 5.
-Leaders need to demonstrate an intent to follow the National Curriculum for Computing at Key Stage 1 and Key Stage 2.
+Computing subject leaders in England have a statutory duty to provide a computing education to pupils from the age of five.
+Leaders need to demonstrate an intent to follow the National Curriculum for Computing at Key Stage 1 and Key Stage 2 along with effective implementation and impact evidenced by good results.

 Computing as a subject is composed of three strands: information technology, digital literacy (incl. eSafety) and computer science.